 The following alternative relubrication method is provided as a convenience for installations where the pump location creates difficulty in using the preferred relubrication method.
 But, bearing life may be reduced as any existing contaminates are not removed.
-Thoroughly clean the lube fitting found in the bearing area of the inlet body.
-Inject approximately one to one and one-half ounces of grease into the bearing area through the lube fitting.
+Thoroughly clean the lube fitting found in the bearing area of either the bearing housing or inlet body.
+Inject approximately one to one and one-half ounce of grease into the bearing area through the lube fitting.
 Clean any excess grease from around the fitting to avoid attracting dirt and contaminates.